zuto/application-acquisition-submissions-contract/README.md

 - Years: Years spent at the address, between 0 and 100
 - Months: Months spent at address, between 0 and 11
 - ResidentialStatus: Must be one of `HOME OWNER`, `PRIVATE TENANT`, `LIVING WITH PARENTS`, `LIVING WITH PARTNER`, `COUNCIL TENANT`, `HOUSING ASSOCIATION`, `UNKNOWN`

+Our lender panel requires 3 years address history, so multiple addresses that add up to 3 or more years will need to be passed to us.
+(We only accept up to 10 addresses)

 e.g. for 1 address:

 ```